 Dementia develops gradually and slowly in most cases.
 In some people, the early signs of dementia are so subtle that it can be missed.
 Recognizing the symptoms of dementia early on can alert you to get professional help earlier.
 Although memory loss is the most profound sign of dementia, it develops when the condition has progressed to an advanced stage.

-Identifying subtle signs such as changes in toilet habit may alert you of the early stages of dementia.
+Identifying subtle signs such as changes in toilet habits may alert you of the early stages of dementia.
 Dementia doesn’t occur at the same rate or pattern in all individuals.
-Dementia can result in impaired thought processes, slow speed of thinking, dull mental sharpness and also impact a person’s physical activity while mainly causing memory loss.
+Dementia can result in impaired thought processes, slow speed of thinking, dull mental sharpness, and also impact a person’s physical activity while mainly causing memory loss.

 As people age, the likelihood of having accidents from falls increases.
 This likelihood is significantly higher in older people with dementia.
 In addition, Alzheimer’s Society has stated: “a person with dementia is more likely to have accidents, problems with the toilet or incontinence than a person of the same age who doesn’t have dementia.”